Beginner's Guides

 Each of these platforms attracts a specific audience.
 Airbnb is popular among Millennials who are more interested in authentic experiences.
 They are looking for unique rentals with a “home-away-from-home” atmosphere where they can live like a local in their chosen city or town.
 Airbnb guests prefer rental properties that offer one-of-a-kind, Instagram-worthy experiences, such as themed houses, castles, forest cabins, or yurts.

-Airbnb guests know they will be staying on private property, so they tend to chat with hosts before they book a place to learn more about the requirements and house rules.
-As a result, they know exactly what to expect during their stay and almost always end up having a good experience and give hosts positive reviews.
+Airbnb guests know they will be staying on private property, so they tend to chat with hosts before booking to learn more about the requirements and house rules.
+As a result, they know exactly what to expect during their stay, almost always have a good experience, and give hosts positive reviews.

 Airbnb users are eager to ask questions about your property and expect fast answers.
 So communication with guests may take up a lot of your time, especially during a peak season.
-But you can automate conversations with your guests using vacation rental software like Hospitable.com, which has a question auto-detection feature.
-Our tool uses artificial intelligence to recognize questions on more than 20 common topics and instantly send a personalized response.
+But you can automate guest conversations with short-term rental software like Hospitable.

 On Airbnb, hosts can also leave a review for their guests and give them a star rating, which is visible on a guest’s profile.
-This feature is extremely useful to hosts because it allows them to check past reviews of a traveler before accepting a reservation.
+This feature is extremely useful for hosts because it allows them to check a traveler's past reviews before accepting a reservation.
 Airbnb hosts can vet their guests and decline reservations if guests have a low rating or no reviews.
 Hosts can do it after they switch off the Airbnb Instant Book feature.

 Booking.com has always been a website for promoting hotels, resorts, and lodges, and not private vacation rental homes or individual rooms.
 Everything has changed in recent years, and now Booking.com is attracting more vacation rental properties, but the platform’s users might still be more demanding.

-Guests on Booking.com focus more on convenience and might expect a place with hotel-like amenities and standards, for example, 24-hour check-in.
+Guests on Booking.com tend to prioritize convenience and might expect a place with hotel-like amenities and standards, such as 24-hour check-in.
 Chances are you will end up with a negative review for the same amenities that may give you a positive review on Airbnb.
-Booking.com hosts don’t leave reviews of their guests on the site, and all incoming reservations are automatically accepted.
-That means you could end up with a problematic or badly behaved guest.
+Booking.com hosts don't leave reviews of their guests on the site, and by default, incoming reservations are confirmed instantly.
+However, hosts can enable the Request to Book feature to review and approve each reservation before it's confirmed.
+Without it, you could end up with a problematic or badly behaved guest.

-The table below summarizes the main differences between Booking.com vs. Airbnb.
-We compare these two global OTA platforms across categories: the number of listings, global presence, property types, target audience, commissions, host payouts, and host protection.
+The table below summarizes the main differences between Booking.com and Airbnb.
+We compare these two global OTA platforms across the following categories: number of listings, global presence, property types, target audience, commissions, host payouts, and host protection.
 Hopefully, this info can help you decide when choosing an online booking platform to list your home.

 Booking.com